Change Maker: Abel Chávez

 The latest episode of NetVUE’s podcast series Callings features a conversation with Marjorie Hass who became the president of the Council of Independent Colleges last July.
 Dr. Hass previously served as president of Rhodes College and of Austin College.
 In her responses to our questions about calling, leadership, and times of personal as well as institutional crisis, she drew upon a set of images and metaphors from her own Jewish tradition.
 For her, calling is first and foremost about responsibility—that is, our ability to respond—as Abraham and others did.

-Strength and Vulnerability: The Vocation of a College President
+Mary Dana Hinton on the Vocation of a College President

 As a young girl in Kittrell, North Carolina, Mary Dana Hinton never imagined she might one day become the president of a college.
 Driven by a life-long calling to educational equity, she became the 13th president of Hollins University in August 2020 after serving as president of the College of Saint Benedict for many years.
 In a new episode of the NetVUE podcast series, Callings, she shares that on some days her calling feels heavy.
 She goes on to describe how the inspiration of her hard-working mother, the encouragement from early mentors, and the uplifting teachings of the black church have kept her going over the years.